When comparisons become sinful

 Philippians 2:3 ESV Do nothing from selfish ambition or conceit, but in humility count others more significant than yourselves.

+Using comparisons in godly ways transforms us more and more into Jesus’s image – not the world’s.
 Unhealthy comparisons only add fuel to biased perceptions, insecurities and unchecked emotions.
-This is something we need to avoid at all cost – because ultimately, we end up paying for it spiritually, not the people we compare ourselves against!
+This is something we need to avoid at all cost – because ultimately, we end up paying for it spiritually, not the people we compare ourselves against.

 To receive notifications of new posts from Teaching Humble Hearts, please subscribe here.